QuantEcon/lecture-source-py/source/rst/perm_income.rst

 Appendix: The Euler Equation
 ================================

-Where does the first order condition :eq:`sprob4` come from?
+Where does the first-order condition :eq:`sprob4` come from?

-Here we'll give a proof for the two period case, which is representative of the general argument
+Here we'll give a proof for the two-period case, which is representative of the general argument

 The finite horizon equivalent of the no-Ponzi condition is that the agent